 Mamma stayed in bed most of the time.
 She was either tired or she had a headaches, or both things.

 Daddy said, "Marian, I want you to promise that you will be brave and strong.
 And very gentle with Mamma.
-You've got to be the daughter and the son, a very extra special child for while."
+You've got to be a very extra special child for while."

 In the bathroom with the door locked, Marian had looked it up in the Medical Book.
 She couldn't find out about "Tired" and "Headache" but she found out about Polio, Scarlet Fever, Sex, Spinal Meningitis, Syphillis, T.B. and Whooping cough.

 She was terribly worried about keeping the promise that she'd made to Daddy.
 She prayed agnostically, that she wouldn't get one of the horrible diseases or the tired headache like Mamma.

 All the girls in Marian's class expected dolls -- the kind that wet themselves or movie star dolls with real human hair and wardrobes.
 One girl was getting a fur coat and the boys were hoping for radios or bicycles.
 Everyone knew it was parents who gave the presents but the talk was still of Santa Claus and what Santa Claus might be bringing them.

 "I know Santa's bringing me a pair of pink satin toe shoes, and a Punch and Judy puppet theater," said Mary Ellen Warner.
 Mary Ellen was taking ballet for grace, and elocution lessons for poise.
 "What about you, Marian?"